 Whenever you see this icon on a Utah State government webpage,

 the following security measures have been taken:

 State of the Art SSL (Secure Socket Layer) Encryption - This enables the encryption of sensitive information during an online transaction.
 Information sent via SSL can no longer be read as plain text.

 Cybertrust - Utah.gov policies and procedures have been examined, measured and validated by Cybertrust, the global information security specialist.

 Secure Internal Networks - Data transferred between databases is done using a secure protocol.
 For example, in many cases FTP or Virtual Private Networks (VPN) are utilized to ensure that only authorized users can access the network and no one can intercept data.

 Data Storage Policies - Unless necessary, Utah.gov does not permanently store financial information so it cannot be retrieved or compromised.

 Physical Location Security - All physical locations where hardware and software are located are physically secured and only accessible by individuals with proper credentials.

-Application Security - A software tool is employed to scan for individual application vulnerabilities.
+Application Security - Software tools are employed to scan for individual application vulnerabilities.